 'Socialism' Isn't The Scare Word It Once Was

-Time was when the word "socialism" had a firm footing in the American political lexicon, with as many meanings as it has collected in all the other nations where it's taken root — as mixed or pure, as planned or market, as democratic or authoritarian, as a dogma or simply an aspiration — "the name of our desire," as the critic Irving Howe famously defined it.
+Time was when the word "socialism" had a firm footing in the American political lexicon, with as many meanings as it has collected in all the other nations where it has taken root — as mixed or pure, as planned or market, as democratic or authoritarian, as a dogma or simply an aspiration — "the name of our desire," as the critic Irving Howe (and Lewis Coser) famously defined it.
 But once the native socialist movement crumbled in the 1920s, the right compacted the word into a single term of abuse.
-It became the S-Word, as John Nichols of The Nation magazine entitled his recent history of socialism in America.
+It became the "S-word," as John Nichols of The Nation magazine titled his recent history of socialism in America.

-From Social Security and unemployment insurance, to Medicare and the Affordable Health Care Act, Republicans have labeled every social welfare program proposed by the Democrats as "socialist," "socialistic" or "creeping socialism," a phrase coined by Thomas Dewey in 1939.
+From Social Security and unemployment insurance to Medicare and the Affordable Health Care Act, Republicans have labeled every social welfare program proposed by the Democrats as "socialist," "socialistic" or "creeping socialism," a phrase coined by Thomas Dewey in 1939.
 Give socialism a foothold, they say, and nothing can arrest the slide to perdition.
-In 1936 Herbert Hoover said that FDR's socialist policies were leading America on a march to Moscow.
-With the fall of the Soviet empire a half century later, Republicans had to redirect that road to a warmer destination.
+In 1936, Herbert Hoover said that FDR's socialist policies were leading America on a march to Moscow.
+With the fall of the Soviet empire a half-century later, Republicans had to redirect that road to a warmer destination.

 Until recently, Democrats dismissed those charges as fear-mongering.
-In 1952, Harry Truman called "socialism" a scare word and said that when a Republican said "Down with socialism!" he really meant "Down with progress!"
+In 1952, Harry Truman called "socialism" a scare word and said that when a Republican said, "Down with socialism!" he really meant "Down with progress!"

 But the S-word isn't quite as spine-chilling now, particularly to millennials.
 They have no memory of the Cold War — for many, the fall of the Berlin Wall is just one of a mash of '80s film clips, along with the Exxon Valdez, Pac-Man and Boy George.
 The upheaval that shaped their political perceptions was the financial meltdown of the mid-2000s.
-That made them keenly aware of the mayhem that Godzilla capitalism could wreak, and of the economic inequality that the Occupy movement captured with quantitative precision with the new phrase "the one percent."
+That made them keenly aware of the mayhem that Godzilla capitalism could wreak and of the economic inequality that the Occupy movement captured with quantitative precision with the new phrase "the one percent."

 Socialism began to sound like a needed corrective, particularly once it was personified by a cantankerous old senator from Vermont and a young congresswoman from New York with a digital native's talent for social media —both of them "avowed socialists," as the media sometimes describe them, in the way they've traditionally referred to "avowed atheists" and "avowed homosexuals."

-By 2018 a majority of millennials said they had a positive view of socialism, including quite a few Republicans.
+By 2018 a majority of millennials, including quite a few Republicans, said they had a positive view of socialism.
 Not all of those who look kindly on socialism go on to label themselves as socialists or democratic socialists.
 To many of them, the word evokes phrases like "the social contract," which has also been in the air a lot lately.

 But however they describe themselves, the great majority of millennials associate socialism with New Deal-style programs like universal health care and access to free higher education, not state control of business.
 And while they give low marks to capitalism, they aren't hostile to free markets — in fact, an overwhelming majority say they approve of the free enterprise system.
 That's not a contradiction — it's the difference between accepting the rules of the game and saying it could be played a little more decently.
 After all, you can love football but hate the NFL.